PalmDevs/som-submission-demo-revenge/README.md

 <img width="403" height="355" alt="image" src="https://github.com/user-attachments/assets/8b8fd62f-3013-494b-b686-93f23a58a6c0" />

-## ❓ What does the GitHub release contain?
+## ❓ What does the release contain?

 The release contains a prebuilt version of Revenge.
 A patched Discord Android (293.6 Alpha) build.